Our school attendance target is 97.0%

 Attendance and attainment are directly related and therefore it is essential that children should attend school every day.

-If children are unwell and cannot attend school parents/carers are required to telephone the school office before 9:00am on the first day of absence.
+If children are unwell and cannot attend school, parents/carers are required to telephone the school office before 9:00am for every day of absence.
 Alternatively an e-mail can be sent to the school via email@example.com

-If your child has a medical, dental or hospital appointment which cannot be avoided during term time then please let the school office know.
+If your child has a medical, dental or hospital appointment which cannot be avoided during term time then please let the school office know and provide medical evidence.
 The school office will advise you on whether your child should come to school before and/or after the appointment.

 Please remember that if your child is unwell and is not able to come to school: